ben/writings/software-developers-journal/c-toolbelt.md

 While it's certainly an option to not have any automated testing at all, it's not a path commonly followed.

 So you probably want unit tests.
-Working in C means there isn't much in the language to leverage to make writing tests easier or more concise.
+Working in C means there isn't much in the language to leverage to make writing those tests easier or more concise.
-So while you can start completely from scratch, I'd recommend using a framework.
+You can start completely from scratch if you like, but I recommend using a framework.
-My recommendation is **Clar**, which requires Python to be installed, but parses your source code and builds the suites and runners for you, which makes it feel like you're writing in Ruby with no boilerplate.
+My personal favorite is **Clar**, which requires Python to be installed, but parses your source code and builds the suites and runners for you.
+This makes it feel like you're writing in Ruby with no boilerplate.
+Others are available if you don't like Clar's style; try **Check**, or **CUnit**.

 ### Continuous Integration